 Python documentation recommends WinGet as the simplest command-line entry point for installing the Python install manager on supported Windows releases.

-Current Python documentation shows the exact-match WinGet install with package-agreement acceptance as the supported programmatic path for the Python install manager on Windows 10 and newer.
+Python documentation shows the exact-match WinGet install with package-agreement acceptance as the supported programmatic path for the Python install manager on supported Windows releases.

 An older standalone Python Launcher for Windows can still own the py command.
-Remove or update that legacy launcher if the next py commands do not resolve to the install-manager workflow.
+Use pymanager for install-manager subcommands or remove the legacy launcher if py returns launcher errors.

 C:\> py install --configure -y

-The special default tag tracks the current stable CPython release.
+The special default tag resolves to the latest non-prerelease CPython release from the Python team unless the install manager configuration selects another default.
 Use a specific tag such as 3.14 when a project requires a fixed minor version.

 The install manager also uses py list to show which runtime is currently treated as the default when multiple installs exist.